What is an actuator?

 - Servo motors provide control of position, speed, and torque.

-- Stepping motors feature the precision of being able to rotate by a small fixed angle.
+- Stepper motors feature the precision of being able to rotate by a small fixed angle.

 - Linear motors